Talsky Center: About Us

-The Lori E. Talsky Center for Human Rights of Women and Children was founded in 2012 due to the funding and inspiration of Lori E. Talsky, ‘96, and Alan Zekelman.
+The Lori E. Talsky Center for Human Rights of Women and Children was founded in 2012 thanks to the generosity and inspiration of Lori Talsky, ‘96, and Alan Zekelman.
 The Talsky Center’s mission is to educate MSU College of Law students, as well as the broader community, about international human rights.

 The Talsky Center undertakes cutting-edge research to contribute to human rights research and contributes to legal and policy dialogue to better promote and protect the rights of people in the United States and across the world.

 Are you an MSU law student and want to get involved?
 Contact us today to learn more about getting involved in research or undertaking a Fellowship: firstname.lastname@example.org and email@example.com